nvbogu/Natural-Language-Understanding-API/README.md

-You can make your API Server to use your model by altering the rasa run command:
+You can make your API Server to use your own model by altering the rasa run command:

 ```sh
 rasa run --enable-api -m models/<your_model_name> -p 5000